Custom Tabs are a feature in Android browsers that gives app developers a way to add a customized browser experience directly within their app.

 Custom Tabs offer a better user experience than opening an external browser.
 They allow users to remain within the app while browsing, increasing engagement and reducing the risk of users abandoning the app.
 They accomplish this by being powered directly by the user's preferred browser, and automatically sharing the state and features offered by it.
 You don't need to write custom code to manage requests, permission grants, or cookie stores.

 By using a Custom Tab, your web content will load in whatever rendering engine powers your user's preferred browser.
 Any API or web platform feature is available there, and will be available in your Custom Tab.
 Their browsing session, saved passwords, payment methods, and addresses will all show up just like they are accustomed to already.

 What can I customize in a Custom Tab?

 Quite a bit!
 Custom Tabs give you fine grained control over a lot of the browser chrome and user experience.
-Within your app, you launch a Custom Tab via an Intent.
+Within your app, you launch a Custom Tab using an Intent.
 When this Intent is called, you can add a number of attributes to the CustomTabIntent to get the exact experience you want.
-Some of the customizations that you are able to add are listed below.
+Some customizations that you can add are listed here.

 Custom entrance and exit animations to match the rest of your app